Open Access

 From Table 5, it can be seen that in terms of variable selection, our method sets the coefficients for observation time (Time) and treatment index variable (B) to 0 across all quantiles ranging from 0.2 to 0.8, additionally, it sets the coefficients for age (Age) to 0 at quantiles 0.4 to 0.8, while the effect at quantiles 0.2 to 0.3 have not statistically significant.
 Thus, we conclude that the effects of observation time (Time) and age (Age) on patient's QoL scores are not significant.
 However, the selection of treatment effect (B) as an unrelated variable may be due to the masking of the interaction effect between treatment and subgroups, resulting in an insignificant effect, which requires further confirmation in stratified analysis.
 In addition, CA19-9 is selected as an important biomarker at all quantiles, and the coefficients of the remaining 10 biomarkers are compressed to 0.
 The biomarkers we selected are consistent with the results of He et al[9] and Wei et al[10].

-thumbnail Fig. 2 The 95% confidence intervals of therapeutic effect when fixing x1=AXL
+Thumbnail: Fig. 2 Refer to the following caption and surrounding text.
+Fig. 2 The 95% confidence intervals of therapeutic effect when fixing x1=AXLMathematical equation

-Moreover, Table 6 presents the same four estimators at the corresponding quantile level with fixing x1=CA19-9.
-As can be seen from Table 6, the corresponding main results of variable selection and subgroup analysis are similar to those in Table 5 with fixing x1=AXL.
+Moreover, Table 6 presents the same four estimators at the corresponding quantile level with fixing x1=CA19Mathematical equation-9.
+As can be seen from Table 6, the corresponding main results of variable selection and subgroup analysis are similar to those in Table 5 with fixing x1=AXLMathematical equation.

-thumbnail Fig. 3 The 95% confidence intervals of therapeutic effect when fixing x 1 = C A 19 -9
+Thumbnail: Fig. 3 Refer to the following caption and surrounding text.
+Fig. 3 The 95% confidence intervals of therapeutic effect when fixing x 1 = C A 19 Mathematical equation-9

-In summary, combining the results of subgroup analysis for setting x1=AXL and x1=CA19-9, we can see that our method can identify treatment sensitive subgroups.
+In summary, combining the results of subgroup analysis for setting x1=AXLMathematical equation and x1=CA19Mathematical equation-9, we can see that our method can identify treatment sensitive subgroups.
 In this subgroup, patients receiving treatment of erlotinib plus gemcitabine are more beneficial in improving their QoL score compared with using gemcitabine alone, and erlotinib is effective for patients with different QoL levels.

-Finally, when fixing x1=AXL or x1=CA19-9 separately, we also want to compare whether the defined subgroups are consistent.
-We draw Fig. 4 to visualize the overlap of the subgroups divided in both cases, when fixing x1=AXL, the treatment sensitive subgroup corresponding to the biomarker positive subgroup is defined as group 1; the treatment insensitive subgroup corresponding to the biomarker negative subgroup is defined as group 2.
-Conversely, when fixing x1=CA19-9, the treatment sensitive subgroup corresponding to the biomarker negative subgroup is defined as group 1; the treatment insensitive subgroup corresponding to the biomarker positive subgroup is defined as group 2.
+Finally, when fixing x1=AXLMathematical equation or x1=CA19Mathematical equation-9 separately, we also want to compare whether the defined subgroups are consistent.
+We draw Fig. 4 to visualize the overlap of the subgroups divided in both cases, when fixing x1=AXLMathematical equation, the treatment sensitive subgroup corresponding to the biomarker positive subgroup is defined as group 1; the treatment insensitive subgroup corresponding to the biomarker negative subgroup is defined as group 2.
+Conversely, when fixing x1=CA19Mathematical equation-9, the treatment sensitive subgroup corresponding to the biomarker negative subgroup is defined as group 1; the treatment insensitive subgroup corresponding to the biomarker positive subgroup is defined as group 2.
 Figure 4 shows the intersection and union of group 1 and group 2 in two different scenarios, the orange bars corresponding to 11 indicate that they are all assigned to group 1 in both scenarios, the blue bars corresponding to 22 signify that they are all assigned to group 2, 12 and 21 represent the number of individuals assigned to distinct subgroups in each scenario, with no intersection, and are uniformly displayed with gray bars.

 Table 5